Are you a new writer?

 1. Visualize: what form of writing inspires you?

-A writing life is an interior life, so you need to trust your intuition and inspirations.
+A writing life is an interior life, so you need to trust your intuition and inspiration.
 Sooner or later, you’ll get a jolt of inspiration about what you should be writing.
 Your inner voice says: I could write that.

 Unsure about what you “should” be writing?

 Relax for five minutes.
 Close your eyes and visualize yourself sitting at your computer in your office, or on the sofa.